t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Proactive Content Negotiation:
 : A content negotiation mechanism where the server selects a representation based on the expressed preference of the client.
-For example, an IoT application could send a request to a sensor with preferred media type "application/senml+json".
+For example, an IoT application could send a request that prefers to accept the media type "application/senml+json".

 Property:
-: An affordance that can potentially be used to read, write, and/or observe state on an Object.
+: An affordance that can potentially be used to read, write, and/or observe state on a Thing.

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.
 The list may, for example, be included by a server in an initial response.
 If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata (e.g., available media types) included in the response.

 Representation:
-: A serialization that represents the current or intended state of a resource and that can be transferred between clients and servers.
+: A serialization that represents the current or intended state of a resource and that can be transferred between client and server.
 REST requires representations to be self-describing, meaning that there must be metadata that allows peers to understand which representation format is used.
 Depending on the protocol needs and capabilities, there can be additional metadata that is transmitted along with the representation.